Brampton: Economy

 Companies with headquarters in Brampton include MDA Space Missions, which will be building the CanadaArm 3.
 Loblaw Companies Ltd., Chrysler Canada Brampton Assembly Plant, Gamma-Dynacare Medical Laboratories, Mandarin Restaurant, Brita, Shoppers Drug Mart, Canon, Canadian Blood Services, Sleep Country Canada and Clorox.

 Other major companies operating in Brampton include, Boston Scientific, DSV, Air Canada Global Operations, Rogers Communications, Magna International, CN Rail Brampton Intermodal Terminal, Best Buy, Amazon which has four production facilities in the city, Nestlé, Hudson's Bay Company (HBC), Frito Lay Canada, Coca-Cola, and Canadian Tire which has two distribution facilities in the city.

 William Osler Health System employs approximately 5,000 at its Brampton Civic and Peel Memorial campuses.

 Lululemon, and Pet Valu have their main GTA distribution centres in the city.
-Wolseley Plumbing built a distribution Center and showroom in Brampton in 2024.
+Wolseley Plumbing built a distribution centre and showroom in Brampton in 2024.

 Alstom has an assembly plant in Brampton to fulfil their contract with Metrolinx to build Alstom Citadis Spirit LRV cars for the TTC Finch West (ordered in 2017 with delivery beginning 2021 to be completed by 2023), Hurontario and Eglinton LRT lines.
 The Hurontario LRT maintenance facility is currently being built in Brampton.

 It is also the location of the Canadian Forces Army Reserve unit The Lorne Scots (Peel, Dufferin and Halton Regiment).

 An automobile manufacturing facility was opened by American Motors (AMC) in 1960 as the Brampton Assembly Plant.
 In 1986, AMC developed a new, state-of-the-art operation at Bramalea.
 After AMC was acquired by Chrysler in 1987, AMC's Canadian division and its plants were absorbed; the older facility in Brampton closed in 1992.
 The newest factory was renamed Brampton Assembly; it is one of the city's largest employers, with almost 4,000 workers when running at capacity.